Canadian Silver Maple Leaf: History

 Granted a face value of 5 Canadian dollars, the Silver Maple Leaf has status as legal tender.
 It has also a market value that depends on the spot price of silver and that normally exceeds the nominal face value.
-With few exceptions and alike similar international bullion coins, the Silver Maple Leaf has a weight of 1 troy ounce (31.10 grams).
+With few exceptions and alike similar international bullion coins, the Silver Maple Leaf has a weight of 1 troy ounce (31.1 grams).
 The 99.99% silver content makes the coin among the finest official bullion coins worldwide.

 Samples of the Silver Maple Leaf often carry a blemish that has a milky-white appearance, called a milk spot.
-This happens when a cleaning detergent is left on the coin when it goes into the annealing furnace..
+This happens when a cleaning detergent is left on the coin when it goes into the annealing furnace.
 This issue was addressed in 2018 with the RCM introduction of "MINTSHIELD" surface protection technology to prevent milk spots.

-The Silver Maple Leaf was originally packaged in Mylar.
+The Silver Maple Leaf was originally packaged in boPET.
 Since 2009, due to increasing demand, it is packaged in semi-transparent tubes with a yellow lid bearing the RCM logo.
 Some special editions have tubes with an orange, red, blue, dark blue or grey lid.
 Each tube contains 25 coins.
 Furthermore, there exist boxes that contain 20 tubes each.

-Mintage (all uncirculated bulk coins)
+Specifications

+Mintage (main series)

 The issue from the year 2000 was sold as an uncirculated bulk coin yet bears the Fireworks privy mark on it.

 It is re-listed in the special privy mark section below but is still essentially part of the standard bullion series.

-Special editions

-Special editions may, in this article, be divided into the following subcategories: